arshadansari27/async-exec-core/README.md

 Release notes:
 --------------

-* v0.1 Tag contains
+* v0.1.0 Tag contains
+    - Based on asyncio module of python 3.6
     - RabbitMQ support
     - Redis Support
     - HTTP support
     - Workflows creation using ParallelCommandGroup and SequentialCommandGroup
     - Simple annotation based addition of handlers (daemon service) like in the case of celery or flask
+    - Queue based handler definition association through decorators.
+Check examples
+    - Multiprocessing support for individual handlers
+    - Workflows supporting sequential and parallel command groups with their combinations
     - Multiprocessing support with ParallelCommandGroup
-    - Based on asyncio module of python 3.5

 Micro Benchmark Results
 -----------------------